Toward a new theory of the fractional quantum Hall effect: Introduction

-For $m=3$ and $5$ Laughlin calculated the energy of the state (\ref{LaughlinWF}) in the thermodynamic limit and found that it is lower than the energy of the charge density wave evaluated in Refs. \cite{Yoshioka79,Yoshioka83b} using the Hartree-Fock \cite{Yoshioka79} and second-order perturbation theory \cite{Yoshioka83b}.
-He also evaluated projections of the wave function (\ref{LaughlinWF}) with $m=3$ and $5$ onto the numerically calculated exact ground state for $N=3$ and $4$, and found them to be close to 1.
-He suggested that elementary excitations of the liquid (\ref{LaughlinWF}) are quasi-particles with fractional charges, and concluded that the wave function (\ref{LaughlinWF}) describes the ground state of the system at $\nu=1/m$ and is ``a new state of matter'', which represents ``an incompressible quantum fluid with fractionally charged excitations'' \cite{Laughlin83}.
-A few critical comments on the wave function (\ref{LaughlinWF}) followed \cite{Tao84}, and several more attempts have been made to find an alternative ground state of the fractional quantum Hall effect (FQHE) system \cite{Maki83,Yoshioka83a}, but finally the state (\ref{LaughlinWF}) was accepted by the community \cite{NP98} as the closest approximation to the ground-state wave function at $\nu=1/m$ (with $m=3$ and 5).
-The Laughlin ideas have been developed in a very large number of subsequent publications, for example, Refs. \cite{Girvin83,Haldane83,Levesque84,Jain89,Kasner94,Morf02,Ciftja03,Ciftja04,Ciftja11}.
-Reports on the experimental observations of fractionally charged quasi-particles were published in Refs. \cite{Goldman95,Saminadayar97,Picciotto97}.
-Some reviews articles can be found in Refs. \cite{Eisenstein90,Jain12,Hansson17,Murthy03}.
+For $m=3$ and $5$ the energy of the states (\ref{LaughlinWF}) in the thermodynamic limit was evaluated in Ref. \cite{Laughlin83}, and it was found that it is lower than the energy of the charge density wave calculated in Refs. \cite{Yoshioka79,Yoshioka83b} using the Hartree-Fock \cite{Yoshioka79} and second-order perturbation theory \cite{Yoshioka83b}.
+The projections of $\Psi_{\rm LS}^{(m=3)}$ and $\Psi_{\rm LS}^{(m=5)}$ onto the numerically calculated exact ground states for three and four particles were also calculated and found to be close to 1.
+Apart from the function (\ref{LaughlinWF}) Laughlin also ``generated'' many-body wave functions for elementary excitations of the system and stated that they describe quasiparticles with fractional charge $e/m$.
+Finally he concluded that the wave function (\ref{LaughlinWF}) describes the ground state of the system at $\nu=1/m$ and is ``an incompressible quantum fluid with fractionally charged excitations'' \cite{Laughlin83}.
+A few critical comments on the wave function (\ref{LaughlinWF}) followed \cite{Tao84}, and several more attempts to find an alternative ground state of the fractional quantum Hall effect (FQHE) system \cite{Maki83,Yoshioka83a} have been made, but finally the LS (\ref{LaughlinWF}) was accepted by the community \cite{NP98} as the closest approximation to the ground-state wave function at $\nu=1/m$ (with $m=3$ and 5).
+Laughlin's ideas have been developed in a very large number of subsequent publications, see, e.g., Refs. \cite{Girvin83,Haldane83,Levesque84,Jain89,Kasner94,Tsiper01,Morf02,Wan02,Wan03,Ciftja03,Ciftja04,Ciftja11} and review articles \cite{Eisenstein90,Girvin04,Jain12,Hansson17,Murthy03}.
+In order to explain the fractions $\nu=p/q$ different from $1/3$, various theoretical approaches have been proposed, for example, hierarchical schemes \cite{Haldane83} or the composite fermions theory \cite{Jain89}.
+According to the currently accepted version of the FQHE theory, based on the theory \cite{Laughlin83}, a 2D electron system placed in a strong magnetic field undergoes a sequence of phase transitions at various fractional values of $\nu$ into highly idealized dissipationless states \cite{Girvin04}.
+Reports on the experimental observations of fractionally charged quasiparticles were published in Refs. \cite{Goldman95,Saminadayar97,Picciotto97}.